Northern Italy: Climate

-The climate of Northern Italy is mainly humid subtropical (Köppen Cfa), especially in the plains.
-Winter in Northern Italy is normally long, relatively dry and rather cold.
+The climate of northern Italy is mainly humid subtropical (Köppen Cfa), especially in the plains.
+Winter in northern Italy is normally long, relatively dry and rather cold.
 In addition, there is a high seasonal temperature variation between summer and winter.
-In the hills and mountains, the climate is humid continental (Köppen Dfb).
+In the mountains, the climate is humid continental (Köppen Dfb).
 In the valleys it is cold but usually with low humidity, while it can be severely cold above 1000 m, with copious snowfalls.
 The coastal areas of Liguria generally fit the Mediterranean climate profile.
 In the Alpine foothills, characterised by an Oceanic climate (Köppen Cfb), numerous lakes exercise a mitigating influence, allowing the cultivation of typically Mediterranean crops (olives, citrus fruit).

 A peculiarity of the regional climate is the thick fog that covers the plains between October and February, especially in the central Po Plain.
-The east coast, from Romagna to Trieste is occasionally affected by the cold bora winds in winter and spring.
+The east coast, particularly on the Gulf of Trieste is occasionally affected by the cold bora winds in winter and spring.

 The coldest month is January: the Po valley's mean temperature is between -1 and 1 C. Winter morning lows can occasionally reach -30 to -20 C in the Alps and -14 to -8 C in the Po valley, with records close to -30 C near Bologna during some of the coldest winters.
 Summer is usually more stable, although quite stormy near the Alps, with July temperatures in the range 22–24 C near the Alps or by the sea, like in Milan or Venice, whereas in southern Po plain 24–25 C can be reached, like in Bologna.

 The number of days with lows below 0 C is usually from 60 to 90 a year, with peaks of 100–110 days in the mainly rural zones.
 In the colder winters, the Venice Lagoon may freeze, and in the coldest ones even enough to walk on the ice sheet.

 Precipitation is evenly distributed during the year, more abundant in spring and autumn at low altitudes and in summer at high elevations; it is more intense in the Prealpine zone, up to 1500 to 2000 mm annually, but is abundant also in the plains and Alpine zones, with an average of 600 to 850 mm annually.
 The total annual rainfall is on average 827 mm.
 Snow is quite common between early December and early March in cities like Turin, Milan and Bologna, but sometimes it appears in late November or late March and even April.
-Both the Alps and the Apennine can see up to 500–1000 cm of snow in a year at 2000 m; on the highest peaks of the Alps, snow may fall even during mid summer, and glaciers are present.
+Both the Alps and the Apennine can see up to 500–1000 cm of snow in a year at 2000 m; on the highest peaks of the Alps, snow may fall even during mid-summer, and glaciers are present.